Thunder’s “five-second mile”

 This calculator is built for friendly estimates and classroom demonstrations.
 Treat the results as approximations, not professional safety advice.
 If the delay is small, the storm is close — head indoors and follow local guidance.
 For echoes, remember that not every location will produce a strong reflection even if the math says when it would return.

 Behind the scenes, this page runs 100% in your browser and doesn’t store your inputs.
-It uses the temperature-based formula above to keep things simple, kid-friendly, and close to what you’ll observe outdoors.
+It uses the temperature-based formula above to keep the calculation transparent and close to what you’ll observe outdoors.

 Counting five seconds between flash and boom means the storm is about one mile away.
 In kilometers, think “three seconds per kilometer” — the rule of thumb this tool shows.